 What is Student Engagement, and why is it important?

 An essential aspect of bettering the learning experience is effective student engagement.
 When students are more engaged, they are more likely to retain and absorb information.
 When students demonstrate high levels of engagement in a learning environment, they are more likely to succeed academically and have a positive sense of social-emotional well-being.
 As an educator, it is your responsibility to employ the best strategies to engage students in class.
-In this article, we shall explore the various aspects of student engagement, such as its benefits, importance, multiple types of engagement, and different activities to engage students in class.
+In this article, we shall explore the various aspects of student engagement, such as its benefits, importance of student engagement, multiple types of engagement, and different activities to engage students in class.

 What is Student Engagement?